 How does the Starling business account work and what are its main features?

-Like many other challenger banks Starling offers a banking experience that is pretty different to traditional banks We have even featured the account as one of our best business bank accounts for online banking.
-Here we walk you through getting started and what features you would get with a business account:
+Like many other challenger banks, Starling offers a banking experience that is pretty different to traditional banks.
+We have even featured this account as one of our best business bank accounts for online banking.
+Here’s an overview of the features you can expect with a Starling business account and how you can get started:

 - Quick application.
 Download the app on your smartphone.
-After entering some personal details, you take a photo of an accepted I.D. and film a short video of yourself.
-With a business account Starling run a few quick credit checks too, but the whole process shouldn’t take more than 10 minutes.
+After entering some personal details, you take a photo of an accepted ID and film a short video of yourself.
+With a business account, Starling runs a few quick credit checks too, but the whole application process shouldn’t take more than 10 minutes.

 - Debit card.
 You’ll be issued with a contactless Mastercard debit card, which should take between 3-5 days to arrive.
 However, you can start using Starling straight away through Google Pay or Apply Pay.

 - No fees.
-There is no monthly account fee, and Starling won’t make charges on electronic payments, domestic transfers, or ATM withdrawals in the UK or abroad.
+There is no monthly account fee, and Starling won’t make charges on electronic payments, domestic transfers or ATM withdrawals in the UK and abroad.

 - 24/7 support.
 You can speak with a human adviser (not a robot) at all hours of the day.
 Contact them through the app, over the phone or by email.